dollarshaveclub/e2e/README.md

 - Retry support - retry a test as many times as you'd like
 - Retry local tests on Sauce Labs - if a local test keeps failing, retry it on Sauce Labs for the logs, video, and screenshots
 - Parallelism and concurrency - run local and remote tests with separate, configurable concurrencies
-- Per-step timeouts - helps debug your E2E tests when your `await`s hang, which is the right way to write Selenium tests
+- Per-step timeouts - helps debug your E2E tests when your `await`s hang, which is the correct way to write Selenium tests

 We also added features to make writing and running tests easier: